vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 81 commits since the previous release, including 24 fixes.
+More than 83 commits since the previous release, including 25 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Thu Feb 29 01:54:09 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Fri Mar  1 02:01:06 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER